MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 ---
 title: Client credential flows in MSAL.NET
-description: "MSAL is a multi-framework library.
-Confidential Client flows are not available on mobile platforms (UWP, Xamarin.iOS, and Xamarin.Android) since there is no secure way of deploying a secret there."
+description: "Client credential authentication flows allow services, APIs, and daemon applications to acquire a token without direct user interaction."
 ---

 # Client credential flows in MSAL.NET

 ## Availability by platform

 MSAL is a multi-framework library.
-Confidential Client flows are not available on mobile platforms (UWP, Xamarin.iOS, and Xamarin.Android) since there is no secure way of deploying a secret there.
+Confidential Client flows are not available on mobile and client-facing platforms (e.g., UWP, Xamarin.iOS, and Xamarin.Android) since there is no secure way of deploying a secret with an application.

 ## Credentials

-MSAL.NET supports two types of client credentials, which must be registered in the Microsoft Entra app registration portal
+MSAL.NET supports two types of client credentials, which must be registered in the Microsoft Entra portal:

-- Application secrets (not recommended for production scenarios)
+- Application secrets (_not recommended for production scenarios_).
-- Certificates
+- Certificates.

-For advanced scenarios, 2 more types of credentials can be used.
-See details at [Confidential client assertions](/azure/active-directory/develop/msal-net-client-assertions).
+For advanced scenarios, two other types credentials can be used:

-- Signed client assertions
+- Signed client assertions.
-- Certificate + additional claims to be sent
+- Certificate and additional claims to be sent.

+For additional details, refer to the [Confidential client assertions](/azure/active-directory/develop/msal-net-client-assertions) document.

 ### Code snippet